Antropomeda/MoreCosmetics-Crab-Game-Mod/README.md

 Adds new cosmetics.
 The window for selecting the cosmetics to equip on players is opened by pressing F8

+When connecting to the lobby, you are sometimes required to press the Re-Scan button upon entering

 The maximum number of new cosmetics is 4 per player.
 This number is saved after a restart (it's saved based on the Steam ID of the player who owns the item).
 (You can't equip anything on yourself (it looks too buggy))